 zzte) and example instance ID (

 053) with the values for your B2C Commerce Instance.
-(To learn how to look up these values, see the Configuration Values guide.)
+(To learn how to look up these values, see the Base URL and Request Formation guide.)

 There’s one more string you must include in the

 scope parameter: a space-separated list of requested scopes.
 The requested scopes are checked against the list allowed scopes that you configured earlier for the client ID.

 For our example, we only need one scope (

 sfcc.catalogs).
 If you’re requesting multiple scopes, separate them with spaces.

 Now that you’ve collected all the strings for the

 oauth2 endpoint, you can request an access token using an HTTP request like this:

 If you’re not using environment variables, make sure to do the manual string replacement before running the